Examples: Block GRANT Changes on Production Objects

 action: warn

-# description: Block all GRANT statements in prod
+# description: All GRANT statements require approval in prod

 # envs: [prod]